espressobeanies/B.L.I.N.D/README.md

-B.L.I.N.D. is a tool that would utilize CentOS's ability to work as a CLI-only operating system with no GUI interface.
-There is no date for completion yet.
+B.L.I.N.D. is a collection of programs that utilizes CentOS's ability to work as a CLI-only operating system while maintaining the same functionality as a GUI-based OS installation.

+This script requires CentOS NetInstall to be already installed: https://wiki.centos.org/Download